QuTech-Delft/cQASM-spec/README.md

 Subroutines allow code to be reused, not just in the cQASM file, but also in the program memory of the quantum computer.

 Note that subroutines are no different from normal labels; they are just used differently.
-It is therefore legal to mix call/jmp instructions, "fall through" to a followup subroutine, etc. Because classical subroutines have no well-defined endpoint (and because dynamic resource allocation would be required) cQASM has no concept of local variables/resource for classical subroutines.
+It is therefore legal to mix call/jmp gates, "fall through" to a followup subroutine, etc. Because classical subroutines have no well-defined endpoint (and because dynamic resource allocation would be required) cQASM has no concept of local variables/resource for classical subroutines.
 They only exist for macros.

 > JvS: cQASM is ultimately an assembly language, so much like if/then/else and for loop constructs these abstractions do not exist.
 Adding them would severily complicate the language.

 You can make these manually, however, by declaring all the resources you need as globals.
 You might want to prefix subroutine-specific globals with the label of the subroutine to avoid confusion.
 This leaves one problem: recursion.
 Whenever you recursively call a subroutine, you must ensure that its locals and parameters are "backed up" before you assign new values to them for/in the recursive call.
-This can be done with the `push` and `pop` instructions:
+This can be done with the `push` and `pop` gates:

     push x  # Pushes the value x on the stack. push y  # Pushes the value y on the stack. pop a   # Sets a to y, because that was the last value pushed. pop b   # Sets b to x, because that was the last value pushed that we haven't popped yet.

-A `call` instruction contains an implicit `push` operation; it pushes the return address. `ret` contains an implicit `pop` operation to retrieve the return address and jump to it.
+A `call` gate contains an implicit `push` operation; it pushes the return address. `ret` contains an implicit `pop` operation to retrieve the return address and jump to it.

 The following rules must be followed for `push` and `pop`: